CarloLucibello/Tsunami.jl/README.md

 pkg> add https://github.com/CarloLucibello/Flurry.jl
 ```

+## Features

+- Use `fit!` instead of implementing a training loop.
+- Logging (tensorboard).
+- Checkpoints (save and resume training).
+- GPU movement.

 ## Usage Examples

 Define your model subtyping the `FluxModule` abstract type, implement a few required methods, then let the `Trainer`
 train the model on your dataset with `fit!`.
-Flurry will handle all of the boilerplate (training loop, loggin, gpu movement, validation, ...)
+Flurry will handle all of the boilerplate (training loop, loggin, gpu movement, validation, ...).

 See the folder [examples/](https://github.com/CarloLucibello/Flurry.jl/tree/main/examples) for usage examples.